-The true benefit of working with an experienced financial advisor is just like working with any experienced professional in their field.
+The true benefit of working with an experienced financial advisor is the same as the one you would receive working with any experienced professional in their field.
 A financial advisor has built their life around knowing the market and helping their clients build diversified portfolios that bring them towards their financial or retirement goals.
-They have the education, knowledge and are investing the time required to properly manage your investment portfolio.
+They have the education and knowledge, and are investing the time required to properly manage your investment portfolio.

 Hire an advisor or DIY?

-There are many ways which you can invest.
+There are many ways to invest.
 You can go to a bank and invest with someone who also does banking, lending and sometimes insurance.
-You could also go to a brokerage firm, have someone come to your home or even invest using a trading platform online or even use a robo-advisor.
-Any of these services will have extra charges attached, because someone is providing you with advice and other services.
+You could also go to a brokerage firm, have someone come to your home or even invest using a trading platform online or robo-advisor.
+Any of these services will have extra charges attached because someone is providing you with advice and other services.

 Many people believe that investing is easy and they can manage a portfolio themselves.
-How hard can it be really?
-The reality for most people is that a do-it-yourself (DIY) approach to investing will take a great amount of time to do it really well.
+How hard can it really be?
+The reality for most people is that a do-it-yourself (DIY) approach to investing will take a lot of time to do it really well.
 You must watch and adjust to different market conditions, rebalance your portfolio and constantly be researching different companies.

-DIY investors also do not realize that when you’re investing you’re also competing with the best and brightest minds in the global financial world.
-A person might be great at their job and know the ins and outs of their specific field, but they are not working close enough to financial information on a daily basis to properly assess the risk of an investment decision.
+DIY investors also don't realize that when you’re investing, you’re also competing with the best and brightest minds in the global financial world.
+A person might be great at their job and know the ins and outs of their specific field, but they are not working closely enough with financial information on a daily basis to properly assess the risk of an investment decision.
 Financial advisors are close to it.
-They watch and study it daily and are able to make educated decisions on behalf of their clients that will help them reach their financial goals.
-They have to take a number of courses and complete ongoing education requirements to stay up to date and know how to best meet your needs.
+They watch and study it daily and are able to make educated decisions on behalf of their clients to help them reach their financial goals.
+They have to take a number of courses and complete ongoing education requirements to stay up to date and best meet their clients’ needs.